 Submission Instructions

-In many assignments, you will be required to submit documentation and/or textual answers.
-Your documentation should be in the base directory of the assignment.
+In many written assignments, you will be required to submit a PDF or image of your handwritten or textual answers.

 The following document formats are accepted: